use-the-fork/snowblower/options.md

-Whether to enable Adminer process\.
+Whether to enable Adminer  service\.